crodier/software-blog/_posts/2025-03-27-good-intentions.md

 in a detailed manner—only a hand wavy comparison stating 'this will be better' - **without any real data.**

-## Apple values scrutiny of ideas
+## Apple: Value scrutiny of ideas

 Apple has a core discipline where they look at every detail in a design, and look for the hardest parts of the problem.

-This is necessary for software design.
+This approach is necessary for good software design (if seemingly unpleasant.)

-A seemingly tiny detail can destroy any hopes of success for a software effort.
+Tiny details can destroy any
+hopes of success for a software effort.
 We will show a few here and how this is a pattern in industry.

-It is a form of lack of analysis.
+Failing to scrutinize a plan / design is an easy way to fail the analysis phase.
-Largely due to a natural aversion to
-**disagreeing in corporate software.**
+This often occurs due to a natural aversion to avoid **disagreeing in corporate software.**

 Disagreeing is not fun, makes one unpopular, and is the